-The district's policy regarding student records found at policy FL is available from the principal's or superintendent's office [or on the district's website at www.oltonisd.net.]
+The district's policy regarding student records found at policy FL is available from the principal's or superintendent's office [or on the district's website at www.oltonisd.net.

 The parent's or eligible student's right of access to and copies of student records do not extend to all records.
-Materials that are not considered educational records-such as a teacher's personal notes about a student that are shared only with a substitute teacher-do not have to be made available.
+Materials that are not considered educational records-such as a teacher's personal notes about a student that are shared only with a substitute teacher-do not have to be made available to the parents or student.